 Gay Collins has over 35 years of experience in the financial services sector and has founded and grown three PR companies, Montfort Communications, Penrose Financial (which became MHP) and Ludgate Communications, and has an executive role at Montfort where she advises financial services companies on communications.
-She is also a non-executive director of the Association of Investment Companies and JPMorgan Global Growth & Income plc.
+She is also a non-executive director of the Association of Investment Companies.

-Appointed a Director on 1 July 2021
+1 year, appointed a Director on 1 July 2021